My Great Neighbourhood Grant Program

 How Do I Apply?

-If you are interested in applying for a My Great Neighbourhood Grant, consider the grant policy to get a good understanding of the program.
-City staff have contributed their suggestions in a tip sheet which you may also find helpful.
-If you are interested in a community art project, look at the guidelines that apply to those types of projects.
+If you are interested in applying for a My Great Neighbourhood Grant, consider the grant policy [PDF - 54 KB] to get a good understanding of the program.
+Here is a tip sheet which you may find helpful.
+If you are interested in a community art project, please look at the guidelines that apply to those types of projects.

-You can then review the checklist as you develop your project idea to make sure that you are considering everything.
+You can then review the checklist [PDF - 53 KB]as you develop your project idea to make sure that you are considering everything.

 Once you have developed a concept for a project, you should schedule a meeting to discuss the idea with the Neighbourhood Advisor for the location.
 You must meet with staff before you submit your application.